qxf2/makemework/README.md

 The setup instructions are intentionally high-level since this repository is aimed at people with people who have already written Python before.
 If you are beginner, you will find our [other repository](https://github.com/qxf2/wtfiswronghere) a better place to start.

 # Your assignment
-Complete the [weather shopper exercise](https://github.com/qxf2/weather-shopper) using the code provided to you.
+The [weather shopper exercise](https://github.com/qxf2/weather-shopper) has been partially completed using the code provided to you.
 Your assignment is to:

 1. fix the errors in the existing code
-2. complete the payment structure using a code structure similar to what has been used for the other actions
+2. complete the exercise on the payment page
-3. use the same design patterns and programming style used in this repository
+3. use the same design patterns and programming style when solving the exercises

 # How to proceed?
 1. Run the test using the command `pytest -k e2e`